ixiaopan/blog/content/post/constrained-optimisation.md

-As we all know, the main effort in machine learning is to find a loss function and optimise it, i.e. find the miminum or maximum point, and this is the question of optimisation.
+As we all know, the main effort in machine learning is to find a loss function and optimise it, i.e. find the minimum or maximum point, and this is the question of optimisation.
 However, we may only find local optimisation because of some constraints.
-Even without constraints, there is still chance that we can reach local optimisation only.
-From this, we can see that there are two main situations we need to consider: unconstrained optimisation and constrained optimisation.
-Furthermore, constrained optimisation can be divided into two parts: euqality constraints and inequality constraints.
-And we will focus on constrained optimisation in this article.
+Even without constraints, there is still a chance that we would reach local optimisation only.
+In short, there are two main situations we need to consider: unconstrained optimisation and constrained optimisation.
+And constrained optimisation further falls into two categories, equality constraints or inequality constraints.

+On the other hand, the extreme value of a function typically relates to some property of that function.
+That means if we know a function has some particular property, then we know that it must have an extreme value or not.
+This property can be characterised by convexity.
+As you can see, this post will be very mathematical.
+Seems a bit scary, ummm...